 Days: Mon - Thurs

 Age Range: 3 - 10

 Please email email@example.com for more information and to enroll your child..

 What is the Forest Schools approach to learning?

 The primary aim of the Forest School ethos is to maximize the social, emotional and developmental potential of the learner: building self esteem, confidence and creativity, through a holistic approach.

 To achieve this, the child is at the centre of the experience within a supportive learning community.
-Children can guide their own learning, reach goals in an environment where there is no right or wrong, manage risk safely within a high ratio of children to adults (5:1), and learn through direct experience in nature.
+Children can guide their own learning, reach goals in an environment where there is no right or wrong, manage risk safely within a low ratio of children to adults (5:1), and learn through direct experience in nature.